Intellectual honesty

 Harvard ethicist Louis M. Guenin describes the "kernel" of intellectual honesty to be "a virtuous disposition to eschew deception when given an incentive for deception".

 Academia

 In academia, intellectual honesty necessitates that students, academics, and researchers openly disclose the origins of their ideas and give due credit to others in their writing.
 This fundamental principle serves as a cornerstone for the acquisition and progression of knowledge.
 As knowledge usually builds upon previous insights, advancements rely on the collaborative efforts of contributors.
 In scholarly systems, these contributions undergo rigorous evaluation before becoming a basis for further exploration.
 Upholding intellectual honesty is thought to be crucial to guarantee the transparency and openness of intellectual contributions in order to foster constructive criticism.

 Science

-Intellectual honesty has been described as part of integrity in scientific research and includes:
+Intellectual honesty has been described as part of integrity in scientific research.
+Integrity includes: